 Discussing and/or describing the show as if it were an anime.

 Nightmare Fuel: The episode "Pigmalion," where Luanne is forced to dress up as a advertising character for a pork products business by an insane man who later dresses up as a pig — and ends up mangled on the sausage assembly line after getting electro-shocked and recovering from his schizophrenia.
+Bill later orders pork from the same company, meaning they're still in business.

 One-Scene Wonder: Plenty of otherwise recurring background characters who'd occasionally get a scene or line every so often most of which were fairly funny.
-Notable ones include Chuck Mangione, Dooley and Emily the hall monitor.
+Notable ones include Chuck Mangione, Dooley, and Emily the hall monitor.

 Chuck Mangione in at least one episode per season (starting with the episode "Luanne's Saga" as a spokesman for Megalo-Mart).
 Those that weren't about him as Mega-Lo-Mart's pitchman were guaranteed to be hilarious.